haskell-org/summer-of-haskell/content/ideas/cabal-nix-workflow.md

 will generate a nix expression which loads both the build and test dependencies into the environment.
 It is not usual for the test dependency tree to quite a bit larger than the build dependency tree.
-Ideally, when a user runs "cabal build", cabal should enter a nix shell with the appropiate build dependencies for building whichever component it wants to build and no more.
+Ideally, when a user runs "cabal build", cabal should enter a nix shell with the appropriate build dependencies for building whichever component it wants to build and no more.
 Similarly, "cabal test" should load enter an environment with test dependencies.
 It is currently possible to achieve this for benchmarking dependencies by the somewhat archaic `nix-shell --argstr doBenchmark true`.